Prices in Istanbul: how much money you will need

 How much does food cost in restaurants?

 Istanbul is a gastronomic paradise.
 Especially for street food fans.
 In Istanbul you can find prices for every budget.
-Below are the average prices in non-tourist places
+Below are the average prices in non-tourist places:

 A traditional Turkish breakfast or Kahvaltı Tabağı (several types of cheese, sujuk, cucumbers, tomatoes, boiled egg, olives, butter, bread, tea/coffee) costs from 90 lira per person.
 For 90 liras it will often be a portion for one, in popular and tourist places you can pay 150 liras, but the breakfast will be large and enough for two.